ruricolist/cmd/README.md

    pathname begins with `-`.)

-5. Cmd supports a basic form of process substitution, running processes as input to commands that expect files.
+5. Cmd supports a basic form of process substitution, running processes as input to commands expecting files.
 To construct a process substitution, use the `psub` Lisp function.

    ``` lisp